 Remember that discounts don’t remove the need to comparison-shop your coverage periodically.
 You may find that a car insurance company offering only a few discounts gives you an overall lower price for your policy.

-Which companies offer the most auto insurance discounts?
+Which companies offer auto insurance discounts?

 Insurance companies each have their own menu of available discounts.
 Below, you’ll see which discounts are offered by major carriers.